Many buyers underestimate the total costs of buying a house. To help understand the main expenses you will face, here is a guide.

 The process of searching and applying for the most suitable mortgage is now longer, more involved and more difficult than it used to be, and many mortgage advisers now make a charge for their professional services.
-A mortgage brokers who claim to be ‘independent mortgage advisers’ must offer a choice of either a fee plus them keeping any commission received from the lender, or a larger fee and then refunding the commission to you when it is paid, often some time after the mortgage starts.
+Mortgage brokers may also receive commission from the lender.

 The total costs of buying a house will therefore vary depending on the value of the house you buy but you need to understand all of them, and when they are payable, before committing yourself.